What Classes Are Offered at Hogwarts?

 Despite being a core class from years 1-5 (and optional otherwise), Astronomy doesn't receive much fanfare.
-That's probably because it involves studying charts more than waving wands; in fact, Astronomy is one of few subjects to have a direct Muggle counterpart, and how it's used by wizards isn't well-known.
+That's probably because it involves studying charts more than waving wands.
+In fact, Astronomy is one of few subjects to have a direct Muggle counterpart, and how it's used by wizards isn't well-known.

 6. Ancient Studies

-Little is known about this obscure class, revealed in a video game version of Chamber of Secrets.
+Little is known about this obscure class, which was revealed in a video game version of Chamber of Secrets.
 We do know that Ancient Studies is taught on the sixth floor of Hogwarts, and that it studies ancient Egyptian spells.
 It might be an advanced version of History of Magic, taught only with sufficient demand.